-The Hague University of Applied Sciences will apply for a student visa for all non-EER students who join a course at The Hague Pathway College.
+The Hague University of Applied Sciences will apply for a student visa for all non-EER students who intend to join a programme at The Hague Pathway College.

 By Dutch law, students cannot apply for a visa themselves.
 This means that all applications for entry visa and residence permits are coordinated by The Hague University of Applied Sciences.

 If you require an entry visa, you or your agent will be contacted by email to guide you through every step of the visa application process.
 Once you have confirmed your offer of admission, you will receive this visa pack with clear instructions.
 The Hague University of Applied Sciences will apply for a student visa for all non-EER students who join a course at The Hague Pathway College.

 Due to the limited validity of the entry visa, for the September intake programmes we will start sending out visa information packs from around 1 July 2021 onwards.
 The final visa application deadline is 15 July 2021.